vorugantia/indstudy/senators/README.md

 ## Go back:

-1. `"Hillary Rodham Clinton"` or `"Hillary Clinton"` for `"name"`?

-2. Should Independent senators (denoted with `"party": "I"`) be further investigated and determined liberal/conservative? i.e. Bernie Sanders is considered very liberal.
+1. Should Independent senators (denoted with `"party": "I"`) be further investigated and determined liberal/conservative? i.e. Bernie Sanders is considered very liberal.

-3. I've listed all the senators for the 115th (current) Congress only.
+2. I've listed all the senators for the 115th (current) Congress only.
 Is it necessary to go back even further?
 Perhaps just the 114th and 115th Congresses?
 Because the articles I search will come from 2015-2017.